pohlm01/master-thesis/presentation.typ

     - Only new tree heads + *single* signature
     - Only new tree heads
     \
-    - We expect rather 15 than 150 CAs because many CA exist for political / policy reasons that are covered by "normal" CAs
+    - We expect rather 15 than 150 CAs because many CAs exist for political / policy reasons that are covered by "normal" CAs
     - Often, relying parties can trust the transparency service as it is their browser/OS vendor ]
 ]